Add or Edit Stock Items |

 Suggested Order Qty:Regression SQty.R (as predicted by SI+) |

-Calculated using Smart-IT predictive analytics: SQty.R = Next Sales + Confirmed Demand - On Hand - On Order |
+Method B: Predictive Regression Model (SQty.R) Leverages built-in analytics to project purchasing volumes based on future sales forecasts.
+Formula: SQty.R = Next Sales + Confirmed Demand - On Hand - On Order |

 Cost price, Supplier List Price and Supplier won't show